-If that’s the inner dialogue you’re having with yourself, you’re probably wrong.
+You’re probably wrong if that’s your inner dialogue with yourself.
 One study found that 90 percent of customers feel organizations could do better with the onboarding process.
 That leaves a mere 10 percent of your clients feeling satisfied with their onboarding.

 How can the onboarding process be “off” for so many clients, and how do you recognize this dissatisfaction when it happens?
 It starts with understanding key metrics to measure onboarding success.
 Questions to ask include “What are we hoping to achieve?”
 “How do we recognize those results?” and “How do we measure those results?”
 Results without analysis mean nothing.
 Measuring and analyzing results requires a conscious and concerted effort to understand data.
-Specific onboarding metrics and KPIs (key performance indicators) help you to see areas to improve, and plan additional success strategies to pursue.
+Specific onboarding metrics and KPIs (key performance indicators) help you see areas to improve and plan additional success strategies.

 What does it cost to lose a customer?
 The expense of replacing a client includes costs to productivity, sales, and onboarding time, not to mention the loss in revenue.
 The churn rate measures this type of turnover and is the opposite of the retention rate.